 His dad's gift was to find creative ways to challenge his son.
 Their favorite games were reconnaissance missions.
 One such mission was to search the five boroughs of New York for something from every decade.
 In the process, Oskar spoke to people from all walks of life.
 The purpose being to overcome his fear of interacting with people.
-True to form, Oscar comes up with a concrete answer to the riddle – a rock made up of something from every decade.
+True to form, Oskar comes up with a concrete answer to the riddle – a rock.

-When his father is killed in the 9/11 tragedy, Oskar is ill equipted to make sense of the senseless act.
-His mother burries an empty coffin in an awkward attempt to make his father's death more real for him and Oskar is outraged at yet another senseless act.
-Searching for some part of his father to hold onto, Oscar digs through his father's closet and discovers a key inside an envelope with the word BLACK written on it and a newspaper clipping indicating that he should keep looking.
+When his father is killed in the 9/11 tragedy, Oskar is ill equipped to make sense of the senseless act.
+His mother (Sandra Bullock) buries an empty coffin in an awkward attempt to make his father's death more real for him and Oskar is outraged at yet another senseless act.
+Searching for some part of his father to hold onto, Oskar digs through his father's closet and discovers a key inside an envelope with the word BLACK written on it and a newspaper clipping indicating that he should keep looking.
 Did his father leave him one last message locked away somewhere in the city that only this key can open?
-The audience is invited along on one last reconnaisssance mission.
+The audience is invited along on one last reconnaissance mission.
 We observe as Oskar constructs an elaborate filing system to chart all the people in the city named Black and set off with him in search of the answer.

 Oskar becomes obsessed with this mission because it is the only way he can feel connected to his father.
 As Oskar compulsively traverses the five boroughs in search of the lock, he inadvertently learns the lessons his father set out to teach him.
 He makes connections with other New Yorkers with their own stories of heartache from 9/11.
 The quest gives him a concrete objective enabling him to deal with unmanageable feelings of guilt, fear, grief, and redemption.
 He faces physical manifestations of his fears – such as crossing a bridge - that he can overcome.
 The quest gives him a concrete method to deal with a tragedy that makes no sense.